-Two different surveys by HR firm Robert Half found that most women who feel underpaid are not open to negotiating salaries as the men.
-In other words, they have failed to negotiate appropriately.
+Women who feel underpaid are seldom open to negotiating salaries as men.
+In other words, they fail to justify their demand to get a pay rise.
 Just as their male counterparts, women need to be confident and properly score how to negotiate salaries professionally to reach greater heights.

 Here are some essential steps that can help women negotiate salaries professionally

 Before going into salary negotiations, embark on background research first.
 Discover your market rate and what other organizations pay their employees who are in the same position as you.
 Also, include from varieties of sources the various benefits and perks given to them.

 Those with excellent salary negotiation skills understand that timing is everything in negotiation.
 Usually, job candidates do their negotiation after they receive an initial job offer.
 For an employee, it is often tricky to determine the appropriate time.
 However, it is often ideal to ask for a salary raise after you have completed a successful project.
 It isn’t advisable to bring up salary matters at a time when the company is struggling or when you just failed to deliver on an expected result.
 While approaching your manager for negotiation, ensure it’s a one-on-one meeting and not in the open.

 Promote your accomplishments: